dtt-git/stash-battle/README.md

   - **Gauntlet** 🎯 – Place a random scene in your rankings.
 It climbs from the bottom, challenging each scene above it until it loses, then settles into its final position.
   - **Champion** 🏆 – Winner stays on.
 The winning scene keeps battling until it's dethroned.

-- **Filter Support:** Apply filters on the Scenes page before opening Battle to rate specific scenes against your full collection.
+- **Filtering**: Apply any filters on the scenes page before opening Battle.
+What you see on the scenes page is what you get in Stash Battle.
+By default, filtered scenes appear on the left (scenes to rate) and opponents come from your full library on the right.

 ## Installation

-⚠️ Install at your own risk, nearly entirely vibe coded for myself using Claude, I have barely reviewed the code at all.
+⚠️ Install at your own risk, nearly entirely vibe coded for myself but I review code and test as thoroughly as I can.

-Recommend saving a backup of your database beforehand (Settings → Interface → Editing)
+Recommend saving a backup of your database beforehand (Settings → Interface → Editing) just in case.

 ### Source Index: